 The next step, and one which should fully educate you on what you will actually be getting into, will be to conduct a home inspection.
 Your Realtor® will arrange for a qualified home inspector to check out the home within the contingency period.
 During the course of this the inspector will examine all systems, structures and components of the building which are visible and accessible.
-A sewer line inspection is recommended at this time also as it is not within the scope of the home inspection.

 After the inspection, at which the buyer should be present, the inspector will go over his or her findings verbally.
 They may take you around and show you examples of these findings, but overall the buyer will have a clear picture of the condition of the home and an indication of whether there are major problems or questionable items which need further investigation.
 A written report will follow.

 This is the point at which a buyer, especially a first-time-home buyer, might panic.
 So what are the main things you should you look for after the home inspection?

 - Problems with the foundation*: In most cases the general inspector will crawl under the house to do a visual inspection and will note if there are any cracks, bolting, or other problems.
 If so, they will recommend further inspection by a foundation professional.
 Even for the slightest crack, for legal reasons they will recommend one.